|

 Boarding your train

-There's no check-in, just be on board the train a minute before departure time when the doors close.
+There's no check-in and no ticket check in Salzburg or Vienna, just free open access from street to platform to train to seat.
+Just be on board the train a minute before departure when the doors close.

 -